cscorley/dissertation/chapters/3_method/2_study.md

 have paired data across all 15 configurations, i.e., each configuration has effectiveness measures for the same issues, we conduct a Friedman Chi-Square ($\chi^2$) test.
-We perform post-hoc tests using Wilcoxon rank-sum test to determine which configurations have an affect.
+We perform post-hoc tests using Wilcoxon rank-sum test to determine which configurations have an effect.

-To determine whether including a particular text sources have an affect, we turn to Mann-Whitney U tests.
+To determine whether including a particular text sources have an effect, we turn to Mann-Whitney U tests.
 We compare effectiveness measures of all ranks when the text source is included against excluded.
 We use Mann-Whitney here because there is an unequal amount of results between a text source inclusion